-- Problem definition (i.e., BIM can be beneficial although its cost-benefit ratio is not clear) - The approach used for identifying and measuring the potential costs and benefits - The model that public organisations can use to simulate the costs and benefits of their projects - Case studies which could guide the model users in the methodology application and results interpretation promote the introduction of Building Information Modelling (BIM) in the public construction sector, one of the least digitalised industries.
+- Problem definition (i.e., BIM can be beneficial although its cost-benefit ratio is not clear) - The approach used for identifying and measuring the potential costs and benefits - The model that public organisations can use to simulate the costs and benefits of their projects - Case studies which could guide the model users in the methodology application and results interpretation provide a practical and easy-to-understand model which can directly simulate costs and benefits in an individual construction project promote the introduction of Building Information Modelling (BIM) in the public construction sector, one of the least digitalised industries.
 Many researchers have highlighted awareness of BIM implementation and its benefits as important aspects to encourage its adoption by industry as a new method of delivering projects.
-However, some aspects of BIM adoption still remain unanswered, for example, the method for working out the cost-benefit ratio; this handbook intends to address this issue define a clear new cost-benefit analysis (CBA) BIM methodology for identifying and measuring potential costs and benefits provide a practical and easy-to-understand model which can directly simulate costs and benefits in any construction project describe practical case studies, to be considered as reference examples on how to use the CBA model bring the current understanding of the AEC sector closer to the costs and benefits (both monetary and non-monetary) of using BIM in public tenders stimulate, through a wider introduction of BIM and implementation of a new BIM cost-benefit methodology, competitiveness and economic growth while delivering value for public money encourage greater dialogue across the public and private sectors for further collective actions, accelerating growth and fostering competitiveness in the construction sector, especially in the Small and Medium Size Enterprises (SMEs)
+However, some aspects of BIM adoption still remain unanswered, for example, the method for working out the cost-benefit ratio; this handbook intends to address this issue define a clear new cost-benefit analysis (CBA) BIM methodology for identifying and measuring potential costs and benefits describe practical case studies, to be considered as reference examples on how to use the CBA model bring the current understanding of the AEC and FM sectors closer to the costs and benefits (both monetary and non-monetary) of using BIM in public tenders stimulate, through a wider introduction of BIM and implementation of a new BIM cost-benefit methodology, competitiveness and economic growth while delivering value for public money encourage greater dialogue across the public and private sectors for further collective actions, accelerating growth and fostering competitiveness in the construction sector, especially in the Small and Medium Size Enterprises (SMEs)